ConnorLeeJones/DashaMaps/README.md

 Make a hash map (dashamap), your future self will be grateful after that *fateful* interview

 Build a hash-map.
-The idea is to have an array of nodes, each node them having a linked-list behind it.
+The idea is to have an array of nodes, each Node them having a linked-list behind it.

 ![Image of Data Structure for HashMap](./DataStructureHashMap.png) Why?